ryaliscs/CurriculumExamples/README.md

 # CurriculumExamples
-This contains for different programs which student come across in their curriculum
+This contains for different programs which students come across in their curriculum.